joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

   {
   }

-  // Add function to push actions into group public void AddAction(Action action)
+  // Restricts users to only be able to add Actions through constructors protected override void AddAction(Action action)
   {
-    // Parent the action to this group action.SetParent(this);
     // Add the action to the group list list.Add(action);
   }